pandemic babies who are now toddlers playing together

 Pandemic Babies and Their Social Development

-So now, with my son being 2 years old and with the world slowly starting to feel a bit more “normal”, I am exposing him to a lot more people and places.
-Plus, all the snow has melted for the season and we are spending most of our days out and about!
+Now, with my son being 2 years old and with the world slowly starting to feel a bit more “normal”, I am exposing him to a lot more people and places.
+Plus, all the snow has melted for the season in our hometown and we are spending most of our days out and about!

 I take my tot to the park, on nature walks, to the grocery store, the gymnastics center, the library, the coffee shop and we visit close friends and family.
-When we first started diving into all these outings, my toddler would literally run in the opposite direction from any kid that approached him or walked by him.
-He also would start crying if I stepped more than a foot away from him in an unfamiliar, or even a not so unfamiliar setting.
+When we first started diving into all these outings, my toddler would run in the opposite direction from any kid who approached him or walked by him.
+He also would start crying if I stepped more than a foot away from him in an unfamiliar, or even a not-so-unfamiliar setting.

 Toddler Social Development and Separation Anxiety

-First, we need to understand and acknowledge what is considered developmentally appropriate when it comes to toddlers and issues like separation anxiety.
+First, we need to understand and acknowledge what is considered developmentally appropriate for toddlers and issues like separation anxiety.
 In the “Parenting Beyond Discipline” podcast, Erin Royer explains that separation anxiety is fairly normal for young toddlers.

 toddler secure attachment to parent